Kinematics Modeling Network for Video-based Human Pose Estimation: Related Works

 \subsection{Video-based Human Pose Estimation}

 Human pose estimation has always been one of the hot issues in computer vision tasks.
-With the improvement of deep learning, image-based pose estimation \cite{CPM,DLCM,2019Deep,CPN,HRNet,VHMCCO,HybridPose} has made great progress.
-However, image-based methods are difficult to be directly applied to video-based pose estimation due to the lack of temporal modeling.
-Therefore, there has been a lot of research for video-based human pose estimation in recent years.
+With the improvement of deep learning, image-based pose estimation \cite{Hourglass,SimpleBaseline,HRNet,PGCN} has made significant progress.
+However, due to the lack of temporal modeling, image-based HPE approaches are difficult to maintain superior performance in video-based HPE.

-\paragraph{Hand-craft feature based methods} Inspired by the sequential modeling in natural language processing, Park et al. \cite{N-Best} designed a quad representation for each body part and extended the previous N-best algorithm from the speech community to incorporate non-maximal suppression cues.
-Nie et al. \cite{JAR} designed a spatial-temporal And-Or graph model based on three types of manual features and used a support vector machine (SVM) to solve the problem of pose estimation in videos.
-These methods heavily depend on the hand-craft features, which increases the labor cost and is easily limited in the human subjective factors.

-\paragraph{Optical flow-based methods} Pfister et al. \cite{FlowConv} proposed to use optical flow to model the temporal features of poses in videos.
-They used fully convolutional network to extract spatial features of each frame and optical flow to align joints in continuous frames.
-Charles et al. \cite{PHVPE} utilized graph matching based on the optical flow to connect joints from different frames, which lays the foundation for the graph matching-based human pose estimation.
-Song et al. \cite{ThinSlicing} presented to compute the dense optical flow between frames and used a flow-based warping layer to align joints.
-Hwang et al. \cite{IJCNN} introduced temporal flow maps for limbs to track human poses from videos.
-Although these methods have achieved attractive results, the optical flow calculation needs a high computational cost.